klammm/personal-site/blogposts/blogposts.md

 ### #2: Create the database and start the server

-- Declare the [migration schemas](https://en.wikipedia.org/wiki/Schema_migration), create the seeds, and create the server
+- Declare the [migration schemas](https://en.wikipedia.org/wiki/Schema_migration), create the seeds, and test the server

 First off, our migrations use a `knexfile.js` that specifies various configuration settings.